Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## The steps

 - get the palette of every bleeding characters with MAME in debug mode and with a LUA script, thanks to the informations grabbed on Neogeodev website.
 There is only one palette for each character (hopefully).
 This is long and tedious but does not require any intelligence.
 Just play, save, check the LUA outputs, hack the RAM, take notes and reload.
-- Easy situation, there is yet a vibrant enough red in the palette and no need for palette swap, edit and inject the modified tileset only on the C ROMs, with unchanged palette.
+- Easy situation, there is no vibrant red in the tileset but a clever palette swap is not visually shocking, go with a palette swap only in the P ROM only.
-- Moderate situation, there is no vibrant red in the tileset but a clever palette swap is not visually shocking, go with a palette swap only in the P ROM.
+- Moderate situation, there is yet a vibrant enough red in the palette and no need for palette swap, edit and inject the modified tileset only on the C ROMs, with unchanged palette.
 - Fucked situation, multiple palette swap for the same character: I have to cheat and force a red in each palette at the same position and a modified tileset as well.
 The mod must stay pleasant to the eye and do not deteriorate too much the initial character design.
 It's an artistic compromise.

 ## My rules